-In the last years, there is an increasing acknowledgment of our impact on the environment due to our lifestyle, while the need to adopt a more sustainable approach as to our consumption habits emerges as of particular significance.
-This trend regards industrial sectors affecting the consumption habits and, especially, electronic industry where the short life cycles and the rapidly developing technology have led to increased e-waste volumes, such as discarded electronic equipment.
-The majority of such elements result in landfills.
-However, their partial recyclability, due to their material composition (combination of different metals, such as copper, aluminium and steel, attached to, covered with or mixed with several types of plastics and ceramics) along with the unavoidable restrictions in landfills, has led to the development of retrieval techniques for their recycling and re-use, highlighting the significance of e-waste recycling, not only from a waste management aspect but also from a valuable materials' retrieval aspect.
+In the last years, there is an increasing acknowledgment of our impact on the environment due to our lifestyle, while the need to adopt a more sustainable approach concerning our consumption habits emerges as of particular significance.
+This trend regards industrial sectors affecting the consumption habits and, especially, electronic industry where the short life cycles and the rapidly developing technology have led to increased e-waste volumes.
+The majority of e-waste elements are led to landfills.
+However, their partial recyclability, due to their material composition along with the unavoidable restrictions in landfills, has led to the development of retrieval techniques for their recycling and re-use, highlighting the significance of e-waste recycling, not only from a waste management aspect but also from a valuable materials' retrieval aspect.

 E-waste is often misinterpreted as related to old computers or IT equipment in general, while the synonymous term Waste Electrical and Electronic Equipment (WEEE) is also used in the international literature.
-Table 1 summarizes several e-waste definitions.
+Several e-waste definitions are summarized in Table 1.